By Dr. Elizabeth Christian

 Terry is completely supportive of her husband’s philanthropic choices.

-“Louisiana College is a good school,” she said sweetly.
+“Louisiana Christian University is a good school,” she said sweetly.
 “It did a very good job with my husband.

 “If God helps you, and you can help other people, that’s a good thing.
 It’s your responsibility to give back when you can.”